 60 elective credits are required for graduation.
 ANY class taken in excess of a subject requirement is an elective.
 For example, a third year of science or mathematics will be applied towards the elective requirement.
-The classes on this page, as well as those described elsewhere, may serve as electives.
+The classes on this page, as well as those described in Department Sections, may serve as electives.